 Students can request an official transcript, and will be able to get enrollment verifications from the National Student Clearinghouse based on our regular reporting schedule.

-Please visit the Academic Affairs Academic Resources page for more important information on fall 2020.
+Please visit the Academic Affairs Academic Resources page for more important information and updates.